Due Dates for Rates Instalments

 Will rates change?

-By law, you will be charged interest if your rate instalment is not paid by the due date shown.
-The rate of interest is 6% per annum.
+By law, you will be charged interest if your rates instalment is not paid by the due date shown.
+The rate of interest is 10.5% per annum for 2024/2025.

 How is land value calculated?

-The NSW Valuer General is responsible for determining land valuations and provides these valuations for councils to use when assessing rates.
+The NSW Valuer General provides these valuations for Councils to use when assessing rates.
 Council cannot amend these land valuations and must rely on the valuations supplied by the Valuer General.
+Any queries regarding your land value should be directed to the NSW Valuer General.